ironcove/oauth-pizza-demo/README.md

 ## Rules
 * Have fun
 * Only spend 4 hours on this
-    - It should take 6 hours to complete but see what you can accomplish in 4 hour
+    - It should take 6 hours to complete but see what you can accomplish in 4 hours
 * Be creative
 * It just has to work and don't worry about it looking fancy, basic CSS will suffice